proka89/sc_setting_up_projects_guide/README.md

     rsync -avzhp --progress --exclude 'wp-config.php' . ~/Local\ Sites/project_name/app/public/
     ```

-    Alternatively you can then delete the WordPress files added by Local WP, and clone this project in that place(~/Local Sites/project_name/app/public), and then update the wp-config.php file with these:
+    Alternatively you can delete the WordPress files added by Local WP, and clone this project in that place(~/Local Sites/project_name/app/public), and then update the wp-config.php file with these:

     ```bash
     'DB_NAME': 'local'